IdeasCity > New Orleans > About

 2100 Ursulines Avenue, Tremé, New Orleans, LA

-IdeasCity New Orleans will culminate in a high-profile public program on April 20, 2019, featuring conversations, artist talks, prototypes, and demos by an array of local and internationally acclaimed cultural agents whose work engages the forces that define our cities including Black Thought, dream hampton, Kate Orff, Imani Perry, Franklin Leonard, Gia Hamilton, Stephanie McKee, Sharifa Rhodes-Pitts, Austin Allen, Anne Rolfes, Sue Mobley, Bryan C. Lee, Beth Coleman, Asali DeVan Ecclesiastes, Marshall Brown, Katey Red, and LOT-EK, among others.
+IdeasCity New Orleans culminated in a high-profile public program on April 20, 2019, featuring conversations, artist talks, prototypes, and demos by an array of local and internationally acclaimed cultural agents whose work engages the forces that define our cities including Black Thought, dream hampton, Kate Orff, Imani Perry, Franklin Leonard, Gia Hamilton, Stephanie McKee, Sharifa Rhodes-Pitts, Austin Allen, Anne Rolfes, Sue Mobley, Bryan C. Lee, Beth Coleman, Asali DeVan Ecclesiastes, Marshall Brown, Katey Red, and LOT-EK, among others.

 - Storytelling and Entrepreneurship: looking to the circulation of stories as an alternative to the economy of resource extraction